jyao6/Parallel-Image-Analogies/README.md

 * image_analogies_serial.py

-This is the serial implementation, which can be run with the following line:
+This is the serial implementation, which can be run with the following line where imageA is your original image, ImageAPrime is your final image A, image B is the image that you will process and output file is the name of the processed B file that you will save.

 	python image_analogies_serial.py [imageA_path] [imageA_prime_path] [imageB_path] [output_file]